halbmy/pyGIMLi-workshop/README.md

 Lund University, June 07, 2023

 In this repository we collect jupyter notebooks for the workshop, but also for further reading.
-We will mainly create notebooks from scratch, but these will help to view the entire process.
+We will mainly create notebooks from scratch, but these will help to view the entire process and to look for errors.

 Further reading: